GRAVITATION

 Warning: the numerical values calculated below for the photon trajectories deflected by a massive object in spherical symmetry according to classical mechanics are given mathematically with 15 digits, this level of accuracy having no physical meaning.
 Results with significant digits (linked to the accuracy of the input values \(G\), \(c\), \(M\) et \(R\), and to the calculation formula) are given in brackets.

-Photon coming from infinity and subjected to the gravitational field of the sun
+Photon coming from infinity in the gravitational field of the sun

 Assuming that the massive object is the sun, and knowing the values of the constants: